Sulfastic/phaser-prototype/README.txt

-to run project in desktop mode, type:
+In case of performing fresh install of application type:

-npm run desktop
+npm install

 to run project in browser mode, type: